-Cities and highway authorities may establish controlled-access facilities.
+Cities, counties, and highway authorities may establish controlled-access facilities.
 When such facilities are established, property owners adjoining the road do not have the right to enter or leave this road unless specifically granted by the highway authority at the time of, or subsequent to the establishment.
 For existing roadways that have not been previously designated controlled-access, the rights of the adjoining property owner(s) may be acquired.
 State law specifically states that these rights may not be acquired by prescription or adverse possession--they must be acquired.

-In general, acquiring the rights of access to a property does not reduce its market value as long as reasonable access remains after the acquisition.
+In general, acquiring the rights of access to a property does not reduce its market value if reasonable access remains after the acquisition.
 Therefore, quite often the value or worth of restricting access across a property and allowing access at certain specific locations is zero dollars.
 There are some cases though where a change in potential property use and market value occurs and the appraiser must determine the difference in the value before and after the acquisition due to the restriction of access.

-6.9.2 Advanced Acquisitions
+7.7.2 Advance Acquisitions

-An advanced acquisition is the acquisition of right of way before the final environmental document is approved or before the final design of a highway has been approved.
-There are two main types of advanced acquisitions, hardship acquisition and protective buying.
+An advance acquisition is the acquisition of ROW before the final environmental document is approved or before the final design of a highway has been approved.
+There are two main types of advance acquisitions, hardship acquisition and protective buying.

-If federal funds are to be used in the acquisition of the right of way, the KDOT and FHWA must approve both hardship and protective buying acquisitions.
+If federal funds are to be used in the acquisition of the ROW, the KDOT and FHWA must approve both hardship and protective buying acquisitions.
 Neither hardship nor protective buying acquisitions will be approved before: (1) public notice has been given of the preferred location of the facility or (2) the public hearing/notification requirements have been met.
-If state funds are to be used in the acquisition of the right of way, KDOT must give prior approval for the advanced acquisitions.
+If state funds are to be used in the acquisition of the ROW, KDOT must give prior approval for the advance acquisitions.

-Hardship Acquisition
+➤ Hardship Acquisition